ivyshihwork/python/black_jack/README.md

 This is a simple version of BlackJack with no split.

-Tthe game starts with the cards in your hand and what computer/dealer's first card.
+The game starts with the cards in your hand and what computer/dealer's first card.

 You can choose to hit(h) to get one more card or stay(s) to stop receiving card and see dealer's move.